 On December 31st, 2022, His Eminence Mor Titus Yeldho, the Archbishop of the Syriac Orthodox Malankara Archdiocese in North America blessed the congretation and named it ‘St Ignatius Syriac Orthodox Church’ after the late lamented Patriarch of Antioch and All the East, Saint Ignatius Elias III, (Manjinikkara Bava).

 On March 1st , 2023 Archbishop Titus Yeldho appointed Fr.
 Manu Mathew as the new Vicar for the Jacobite parish in Ottawa and approved an ad-hoc Committee for serving the Parish.
-This committee was later expanded as follows after the First General Body meeting held on April 22nd, 2022 in Ottawa under Fr.
-Manu’s presidentship.
+Following this the First General Body meeting was held on April 22nd, 2022 in Ottawa under Fr.
+Manu’s presidentship for approving the Church bylaws.

 Syriac Orthodox Church